hideakitai/MsgPacketizer/util/Packetizer/README.md

 ## Feature

 - encode / decode binary arrays to COBS / SLIP packet protocol
-- one-line packetizing and sending with Serial (or other Stream class)
+- one-line packetizing and sending with Serial, UDP and TCP
 - callback registration with lambda and automatic execution
 - optionally following features are available
   - packet verification using crc8